-- 7. Pay attention to your body language.
-Make sure what you are saying with your body aligns with what you are saying with your words.
-Nonverbal communication becomes more of a focal point on camera.
-Try to come across as relaxed and comfortable.
+Pay attention to your body language.
+Make sure what you are saying with your body aligns with what you are saying with your body aligns with what you are saying with your body aligns with what you are saying with your on communication becomes more of a focal point on camera.
+Try to come arcryss as relaxed and comfortable.
 Be kind and warm.
 Be aware of your expressions.
-On camera a furrowed brow can come across as angry, even if you are just thinking.
-A smile and laughter will increase the bond between you and your patient.
-Watch your posture.
-Slumping conveys disinterest, leaning in too close to the camera can look intimidating, and leaning back too far can mimic disinterest. - 8.
+On camera a thindrive a same and your posture.
+Slumping conveys disinterest, leaning in too close to the camera can look intimidating, and leaning back too far can mimic disinterest.
 Avoid side conversations or taking any phone calls.
-Limit anything that will distract you from your patient. - Don't interrupt.
+Limit anything that will distract your patient.
+Don't interrupt.
 Remember that a video delay could cause you and your patient to unintentionally talk over each other.
 Practice active listening.
 Repeat back what your patient said so that they feel understood and validated.